Academic Handbook Health and Safety

 Accident and Incident Reports

-3. First aiders will report all accidents using the online accident book.
-This is owned by the Facilities Manager.
+2. First aiders will record this information using the online accident book.
+This is a shared document with access for all First Aiders and is owned by Facilities.

-5. All accident and incident areas are investigated by the Facilities Manager or Director of Resourcing and Operations to check the cause of the accident or incident and identify measures which can prevent the occurrence from happening again.
+3. All reports are investigated by the Head of Facilities to check the cause of the accident, incident or near miss and identify measures which can prevent the occurrence from happening again.

 Emergency Evacuation Procedures

-1. The Facilities Manager is responsible for ensuring that the University has suitable and sufficient emergency evacuation procedures, which may be conducted internally or by a competent contractor.
+1. The Head of Facilities is responsible for ensuring that the University has suitable and sufficient emergency evacuation procedures, which may be conducted internally or by a competent contractor.

-2. The Facilities Manager is responsible for reviewing these procedures to ensure they remain suitable and sufficient as the University changes.
+2. The Head of Facilities is responsible for reviewing these procedures to ensure they remain suitable and sufficient as the University changes.

-3. The Facilities Manager is responsible for ensuring that adequate arrangements are in place for members or visitors with accessible needs.
-These measures include Person Emergency Evacuation Plans and Student Support and Development alternative evacuation plans.
+3. The Head of Facilities is responsible for ensuring that adequate arrangements are in place for members or visitors with access needs.
+These measures include Person Emergency Evacuation Plans and are supported by Student Support and Development in the case of students.

-4. The Facilities Manager is responsible for arranging suitable dates for the bi-annual test of these procedures.
+4. The Head of Facilities is responsible for the bi-annual testing of these procedures.

 Maintenance and Testing of Equipment

-1. The Facilities Manager is responsible for ensuring that all Fire and emergency equipment within the University is checked, maintained and tested regularly in accordance with legislative requirements.
+1. The Head of Facilities is responsible for ensuring that all fire and emergency equipment within the University’s responsibility and control is checked, maintained and tested regularly in accordance with legislative requirements.
 Maintenance and testing are conducted by a competent contractor appointed by Facilities.

-3. The Facilities Manager is responsible for ensuring that all electrical equipment has been tested by a competent contractor.
-Portable appliances are tested annually and the Fixed Wire Test is conducted every five years.
+3. The Head of Facilities is responsible for ensuring that all electrical equipment has been tested by a competent contractor.
+Portable appliances are tested annually, and the Fixed Wire Test is conducted every five years.

 Out of Hours and Lone Working

-1. Any work carried outside of normal working hours is subject to the Lone Working Policy and the Campus Security Policy.
+1. Any work conducted outside of normal working hours is subject to the Lone Working Policy and the Campus Security Policy.

 2. Line Managers should make sure their staff are aware of their commitments under the policies and ensure they follow the relevant procedures.